-1. Introduction
+1 Introduction

-The UK National Atmospheric Emission Inventory (NAEI) and GreenHouse Gas Inventory (GHGI) are compiled by AEA on behalf of The Department for Environment Food and Rural Affairs, Department for Energy and Climate Change, Welsh Assembly Government, the Scottish Executive and the Department of the Environment for Northern Ireland.
-This report describes the methodology used to compile spatially disaggregated 1 km2 resolution emissions maps under the NAEI system.
+The UK National Atmospheric Emission Inventory (NAEI) and Greenhouse Gas Inventory (GHGI) are compiled by AEA on behalf of The Department for Environment Food and Rural Affairs, the Department for Energy and Climate Change, the Welsh Assembly Government, the Scottish Government and the Department of the Environment for Northern Ireland.
+This report describes the methodology used to compile spatially disaggregated emissions maps at a 1 km grid resolution under the NAEI system.

-The NAEI is the standard reference for air emissions for the UK and provides annual estimates of emission for a wide range of important pollutants including air quality pollutants, greenhouse gases, regional pollutants leading to acid deposition and photochemical pollution, persistent organic pollutants and other toxic pollutants such as heavy metals.
-A spatially disaggregated 1 km2 inventory is produced each year.
+The NAEI is the reference standard for air emissions in the UK and provides annual estimates of emissions to atmosphere for a wide range of important pollutants including air quality pollutants, greenhouse gases, regional pollutants contributing to acid deposition and photochemical pollution, persistent organic pollutants and other toxic pollutants such as heavy metals.
+A spatially disaggregated inventory is produced each year.